Q & A with Ricardo Miller, Founder, Arrowhead Birding, Kingston, Jamaica

 WHAT’S FOR DINNER?

-Jamaican jerk chicken or jerk pork is a must-try along with our ackee and saltfish which we hold as our national dish.
+Jamaican jerk chicken or jerk pork is a must-try along with our ackee and saltfish which is our national dish.
 We eat a lot of chicken in Jamaica, and we prepare it in various ways for our guests.
 Being an island, we also have a lot of seafood dishes.
 We’re known for our spices, curries, tropical fruits and vegetables, so vegetarians or vegan eaters can be easily satisfied.
 Let’s not forget our Blue Mountain coffee!
 Not only can guests enjoy drinking the coffee, on trips to the Blue Mountains they can see the farms where the coffee plants are grown.

 IN SUMMARY - GIVE US YOUR BEST PITCH FOR VISITING JAMAICA.